Breast Cancer

 Bisphosphonate Therapy

-• The exact bisphosphonate therapy regimen will be decided in consultation with your patient and communicated to your patient and yourself.
-Contact your patient's medical oncologist if you and/or your patient have any questions about their regimen.
+• The exact bisphosphonate therapy regimen will be decided in consultation with your patient and communicated to your patient and yourself in a separate notation.
+If you and/or your patient have any questions in this regard, please contact your patient’s medical oncologist for additional clarification.

-• As there is a small risk for osteonecrosis of the jaw, patients are counseled to inform their dentist of their bisphosphonate therapy prior to procedures.
-Patients should see their dentist in the event of persistent mouth ulcer, or tooth or jaw pain.
+• Given the small risk for osteonecrosis of the jaw, we counsel patients to inform their dentist of bisphosphonate therapy use prior to procedures and to see their dentist in the event of persistent mouth ulcer, or tooth or jaw pain.

 More information about bisphosphonate therapy is found in the Breast Cancer Transfer of Care Physician Letter.